 Meets in the summer to establish school district bus routes and to approve individual transportation contracts.
 Additional meetings are called periodically during the year if routes need adjusted.
 The committee consists of one Musselshell County Commissioner, representation from each School District, a nonvoting county road supervisor and is chaired by this office.

 Educator License/Certificate Registration

 Educators have 60 calendar days from the beginning of school to register their license, which may be mailed in or brought in.
 The original license is returned to the Educator with a copy for the District Business Official and a copy is retained for the County Superintendent of Schools Office.
-Due to part time office hours, for Educator convenience, the Treasurer Staff can also process the licenses.
+Anyone in the Treasurer’s office can assist you with this.

 Roundup Community Library Hours (This is a county wide access Library)

 School Year: As of January 1, 2018- During School Hours for Student Security Purposes, the Library will no longer be open to Public\Community use.
 Public Hours now coincide with the Community Librarian hours and are listed below.